The $1,000 WFH Starter Kit 2026: 7 Picks That Hit 90%

 Most "starter kit" posts either come in at $2500+ (not starter) or skip the ergonomics entirely (not a kit).
 This one targets the actual sweet spot: $1000 all-in for a full-time remote worker who wants to not hate their back in six months.

 We researched against Wirecutter, RTINGS, Cornell Ergonomics Lab guidelines, and long-term owner reviews on Reddit and Amazon.
-These aren't products we tested — they're the ones that show up as the "value" pick across multiple independent reviewers, with owner-feedback patterns that hold up after a year of real use.
+These aren't products we researched — they're the ones that show up as the "value" pick across multiple independent reviewers, with owner-feedback patterns that hold up after a year of real use.

 The target: what $1000 should buy